It's You (Super Junior song)

-"It's You" (너라고) is a digital single by Korean boy band Super Junior.
+"It's You" is a digital single by Korean boy band Super Junior.
 It is the second promotional single for the group's third studio album Sorry, Sorry and was digitally released on May 11, 2009.
 Three new tracks were added to the single on May 14, 2009, the same day as the physical release of the repackaged version of Sorry, Sorry.

-Song history
+This is the last single to feature the full 13-member lineup.
+Han Geng filled contract termination later that year.
+Kibum would eventually be focusing on his acting career and was on indefinite hiatus from the group until his eventual departure from SM Entertainment in 2015.

+Composition

 "It's You" is written, composed and arranged by E-Tribe, the same composer who wrote several chart-topping songs.
 The collaboration was first announced on April 21, in which the group described the song to be "a mellow but trendy dance song" and very unlike the lively songs that E-Tribe has previously written for female singers.
 The song incorporates heavy electronic influences to a MIDI sequence, and was expected to earn the same success as the urban funk song "Sorry, Sorry."